This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 Closing Thoughts

-If you take anything away from this article, just remember that MIDI is not actual music, it doesn’t contain any actual sounds, and it isn’t a digital music file format like MP3 or WAV.
+If you take nothing else away from this article, just remember this: MIDI is not actual music, it doesn’t contain any actual sounds, and it isn’t a digital music file format like MP3 or WAV.

-It’s simply data and is interpreted by your CPU or an audio-enabled MIDI synthesizer.
+It’s simply data and is interpreted by your CPU and DAW.

 Well that’s about it for today my friend.
-I hope I’ve answered the question What is MIDI, with some authority!
+I hope I’ve answered the question What is MIDI, and that you came away with some valuable insight.

 All the best and God bless,